kframework/X86-64-semantics/x86-semantics/docs/reports/planeer.md

   - In Strata, reg state of instruction containing undefs are never tested.
 In K we can test to check in the exec gets haleted when the undef values are used.
   - Talk about the manually written K formulas.
   - vpbroadcastb_ymm_xmm simplification helps in getting rid of uifs ... talk about the simplificatiom lemma
-  - Why be chose not to use strata results: Compes & imvolve UIFS when its not required. and could become wrong Refer:X1
+  - Why be chose not to use strata results: Complex & imvolve UIFS when its not required. and could become wrong Refer:X1
+  - Add the stat of what is manualy supprted/ or not.
   - Add this to paper.
 This is written while handling memory.
   ```
   In case we have formulas from multiple sources (like strata or stoke or manually implemented), and all are